 Abgabetermin dieser Materialien beim federführenden Mitglied des Programmausschusses: 30.
 September

 1.5 The executive committee, advisory board and the head of the programme committee check the feasibility of the conference programme

 1.6 The list of individual talks is announced in the December edition of the members’ newsletter.

 Deadline for publication in the newsletter: 15th November

 1.7 The coordinators submit the abstracts for the talks (in electronic form) to the local organisers for publication in the conference brochure.

 Deadline for submitting abstracts to the local organisers: 15th December

 2.1 The guideline for the number of workshops at an annual conference is 12.
 It only seems reasonable to increase the number if several short workshops (see 2.2) are to be included in the programme.

 2.2 Each workshop has up to 10 hours available to it, which can be filled with slots of either 30 minutes or 60 minutes (including discussion).
 Short workshops which do not take place over the full three days are also welcome.

-2.3 Presenters should not present in more than one workshop.
+2.3 Presenters may not present in more than one workshop.
 However, presenters can be named as co-authors in other talks.